 Play Guitar Arpeggios Creatively - Idea #7.
 Use Different Rhythmic Values To Play The Same Arpeggio

 Your arpeggio licks sound a lot cooler when you vary the rhythm of the notes.
 Combine 16th notes (4 notes per beat), 16th note triplets (6 notes per beat) and/or 32nd notes (8 notes per beat) to add variety to the sound of your sweep picking.Example:

-Variety is key to playing creative arpeggio guitar licks.
+Variety is critical when you want to play guitar arpeggios creatively.
 Using any one idea too often sounds boring after awhile (no matter how cool it is).
 Practice integrating the ideas from this article in unpredictable ways.
-This is how you transform into an arpeggio master and impress all your friends with your incredible guitar playing.
+This is how you transform into a sweep picking master and impress all your friends.

 Want to get 25 more arpeggio ideas just like this & make your sweep picking sound awesome?
-Download this free sweep picking eGuide to learn dozens of killer arpeggio licks and become a more creative guitar player than you ever thought you could be.
+Download this free sweep picking eGuide to play guitar arpeggios creatively and become a more creative guitar player.

 About Tom Hess: Tom Hess is a guitar teacher, music career mentor and guitar teacher trainer.
 He teaches rock guitar lessons online to students from all over the world and conducts instructional live guitar training events attended by musicians from over 50 countries.